namrenard/Java_training/README.md

 # Purpose
 This directory is for my JAVA learning.
 # What's inside
-- Programs with "no poo" aka simple programs with no heritage things at all.
+- Programs with "no poo" aka simple programs with no heritage things at all( not create by me)
 - programs with "poo" aka simple to more complex program with more interactive behaviour and stuff relative to POO.
 # License
-Check the "liense" file inside the directory.
+Check the "license" file inside the directory.